Ben Stiller: Early work

+Stiller in the 2024 Toronto International Film Festival.

 When he was approximately 15, Stiller obtained a small part with one line on the television soap opera Guiding Light, although in an interview he characterized his performance as poor.
 He was later cast in a role in the 1986 Broadway revival of John Guare's The House of Blue Leaves, alongside John Mahoney; the production would garner four Tony Awards.

 During its run, Stiller produced a satirical mockumentary whose principal was fellow actor Mahoney.
 Stiller's comedic work was well received by the cast and crew of the play, and he followed up with a 10-minute short titled The Hustler of Money, a parody of the Martin Scorsese film The Color of Money.
 The film featured him in a send-up of Tom Cruise's character and Mahoney in the Paul Newman role, only this time as a bowling hustler instead of a pool shark.
 The short got the attention of Saturday Night Live, which aired it in 1987 and two years later offered Stiller a spot as a writer.
 In the meantime, he had a bit role in Steven Spielberg's Empire of the Sun.

-In 1989 Stiller wrote for and appeared on Saturday Night Live as a featured performer.
+In 1989, Stiller wrote for and appeared on Saturday Night Live as a featured performer.
 However, since the show did not want him to make more short films, he left after four episodes.
 He then put together Elvis Stories, a short film about a fictitious tabloid focused on recent sightings of Elvis Presley.
 The film starred friends and co-stars John Cusack, Jeremy Piven, Mike Myers, Andy Dick, and Jeff Kahn.
 The film was considered a success, and led him to develop the short film Going Back to Brooklyn for MTV; it was a music video starring comedian Colin Quinn that parodied LL Cool J's recent hit "Going Back to Cali".